What Will People Think About Me If I Use a White Cane?

 Some people with low vision worry that if they carry a white cane, people will think they are “cheating” and that only people who are totally blind can use a white cane.
 Although this is a common belief, the fact is that the majority of people with vision problems (including those who use a white cane) have some remaining useful vision.

 The American Foundation for the Blind estimates that 85% of all individuals with eye disorders have some remaining sight; only about 15% are totally blind.
-You can learn more about the definitions of legal blindness and low vision at Low Vision and Legal Blindness Terms and Descriptions.
+Learn about the definition of legal blindness versus low vision.

 White Canes and Safety